 The other day I had morning tea planned with friends and I wanted to bring a sweet bite to eat.
 A few options went through my mind, but the night before I still had not decided on a dish to bring.
 I usually bring one of my “signature dishes,” but this time I wanted to make something different.

-He wanted me to make macarons.
+The suggestion was to make macarons.

 “Does anyone still make macarons.”
 I wondered?